bcrowell/election/README.md

 The main parameters that it makes sense to fiddle with are A, k, s, and dist.

-A = mean absolute error of popular-vote shift between now and election day
+A = mean absolute error of popular-vote shift between now and election day, in percentage points

 k = offset to lean[] values; setting this to a positive value favors D candidate, means I don't believe experts who are saying the 2020 election is close

 s = a fudge factor for variability of state votes, see below

 dist = 'normal' or 'cauchy', controls what probability distribution is used for random fluctuations

-Parameters A and c are in units of percentage points.
-An overall normalization doesn't affect who wins, but does affect predictions of vote share, and getting it right makes it easier to think about whether numbers are reasonable.

 What are a priori reasonable values of A and k?